blog

 It makes people feel things, and that’s the idea.
 If we don’t spur ourselves and poke ourselves, then our artistic nerves are just becoming complacent, and nothing cool about complacency.

-Jay Buchanan of the Rival Sons sings on stage
+Jay Buchanan of the Rival Sons performs live on stage

 And it’s also very traditional and very torch-bearing in a way that we know.
 Rock’ n roll has seemed to—I think now it’s just re-sprouting.
 But when we started the band, even before I met the guys when I was looking for everybody, I felt rock ‘n roll had become very complacent with itself, and it felt horrible and, of course, it was never going to die or go away, but I just felt like The Blues Brothers being on a mission from God.